Docs Menu

 • Available Builders

-This section includes guides on how to use each of the available builders, and demonstrates the utility the MongoDB Kotlin driver builder classes provide.
+This section includes guides on how to use each of the available builders and demonstrates the utility that the Kotlin driver builder classes provide.

-The Kotlin driver provides classes to simplify the process for developers to use CRUD operations and the Aggregation API.
-The static utility methods allow you to build a query more efficiently.
+The Kotlin driver provides classes to simplify the process of performing CRUD operations and using the Aggregation API.
+The static utility methods allow you to build queries and other kinds of documents more efficiently.

-• The Kotlin compiler and the IDE to find errors during development
+• The Kotlin compiler to find errors during development

-• The IDE for discovery and code completion
+• The IDE for discovery, debugging, and code completion

-When using builders, the Kotlin compiler and the IDE catch errors such as misspelled operators early on.
-When using the MongoDB shell or plain Kotlin, you write operators as strings and get no visual indication of a problem, pushing these errors to runtime instead of compile time.
+When using builders, the Kotlin compiler and the IDE catch errors such as misspelled operators or missing parameters early on.
+If you use the MongoDB shell or plain Kotlin instead, you write operators as strings and get no visual indication of a problem, which pushes these errors to runtime instead of compile time.

-Imagine we want to send a marketing email to all users in our users collection with the following criteria:
+Suppose you want to send a marketing email to all users in the users collection that meet the following criteria:

-The documents in the users collection are modeled with the following data class in our application:
+The documents in the users collection are modeled by the following data class:

 data class User(